 - Ice the knee after exercise if it is painful to reduce inflammation

-- Stretching the muscles in the thigh and calf
+- Stretch and foam roll the muscles in the quadriceps, hamstrings and calf